hazelcast/hazelcast-wm/README.md

 # Upgrading from v4.0

-There is a guide from available to help you upgrade your hazelcast-wm from v4.0 to v5.0.
+There is a guide available to help you upgrade your hazelcast-wm from v4.0 to v5.0.
 You can find it [here](./upgrade-guides/v4.0-v5.0.md).